hupili/python-for-data-and-media-communication-gitbook/notes-week-10.md

 - find
 - slicing (`:`)

+#### Case 1: Get full URL from HTML A tag's href attribute

-Case 1: Scraping Initiumlab articles' urls, which we used as an example in [chapter 5](https://github.com/hupili/python-for-data-and-media-communication-gitbook/blob/master/notes-week-05.md#scrape-all-articles-of-one-page)
+Scraping Initiumlab articles' urls, which we used as an example in [chapter 5](https://github.com/hupili/python-for-data-and-media-communication-gitbook/blob/master/notes-week-05.md#scrape-all-articles-of-one-page)

 * Using `split + slice + format`